Code-Institute-Submissions/StevenWeir038-Snakes-and-Ladders/TESTING.md

 # Testing
-**A student's inner voice, providing feedback of current approach/understanding to his mentor to develop improvements for future assessors.**
+**A student's inner voice, providing feedback of current approach/understanding to his mentor to develop improvements for future assessment.**

 Using the [flowchart](docs/wireframes/flowchart.png "Game logic flowchart") as a guide, an incremental approach was used to build the application.